InfrastructureServices/dnssec-trigger-testing/README.md

  * Replace unbound-control with simple script to capture output
  * Send input to a running instance of dnssec-trigger as JSON and watch the output

+## TODO list:

+ * Create a Python wrapper for dnssec-trigger
+ * Test very simple use case with only one working and broken resolver
+ * Pick up testing framework and use it instead of hand-written scripts

 ## How to test:

 ```bash